Panama: Natural Landscape

 Biodiversity

 Strategically positioned at the crossroads of North and South America, Panama stands out as a haven of remarkable biodiversity.
-Its geographical diversity, encompassing Atlantic and Pacific coastlines and a medley of expansive forests, fosters unique ecosystems, nurturing diverse flora and fauna.
+Its geographical diversity, encompassing Atlantic and Pacific coastlines and a medley of expansive forests, fosters unique ecosystems and nurtures diverse flora and fauna.

-Recognized as the 25th most biodiverse country globally by the Global Biodiversity Index, Panama boasts an impressive catalog, including 885 bird species, 228 amphibian species, 1,428 fish species, 252 mammal species, 279 reptile species, and a staggering 10,462 vascular plant species.
+The Global Biodiversity Index recognizes Panama as the 25th most biodiverse country globally.
+Panama boasts an impressive catalog, including 885 bird species, 228 amphibian species, 1,428 fish species, 252 mammal species, 279 reptile species, and a staggering 10,462 vascular plant species.

 Conservation